ulrichtsblr/houdini-as-code/README.md

-# **Creating a donut in less than 10 seconds**
+## **Creating a donut in less than 10 seconds**

 <br>

 ### The hype

-following the current [donut tutorial][donut] hype, we decided to follow up, and try to make a donut in the shortest time possible.
+Following the current [donut tutorial][donut] hype, we decided to follow up, and try to make a donut in the shortest time possible.

 ### The people